Skip to main content

 • Lists are bound by the maximum record size.
 For data on SSD, the maximum record size is limited by the max-record-size configuration parameter.

-• List operations are not supported by Lua UDFs.
+• List commands are not supported by Lua UDFs.

 Language-specific list operation examples: